CU-Robotics/buff-code/README.md

 ## Architecture
 buff-code
   - buffpy: A python package to handle the ugly backend
-    - bin: binaries (buff, arduino-cli)
+    - bin: binaries (buff, teensy)
-    - lib: python3 installs
+    - lib: installed files
   - config: A place for any and all setup/configuration/secret files
     - install: Files containing install info
     - lib: File containing misc info
-    - sensitive: shhh... it a secret
+    - sensitive: shhh... it's a secret
   - data: a Temporary folder for handling data (should get cleared regularly, if missing will cause issues)
   - dev: python3 notebooks displaying our dev process
   - docs: A better verion of this document